TECHNICAL DOCUMENTATION SOFTWARE

 Using the Drop Zone, non-controlled and controlled documents can be stored via drag & drop.
 Documents can also be assigned directly to the respective nodes/chapters in the dossier via drag & drop.

-For each document, a preview can be displayed within the flexibly customizable reading pane.
+For each document, a preview can be displayed in the flexibly customisable reading pane.

 Create templates and chapter structures for your dossiers according to your needs and define responsibilities for each part.
 Dossier templates, e.g. for the MDR tree structure, are automatically included when the module is implemented.